Rohitha-Karumanchi/CyberWorld/Walkthrough/OverTheWireBandit/bandit.md

 * copy the data file to the newly created directory [cp ~/data.txt data]
 * The file has been compressed repeatedly, so the key here is to check the file type [file filename] and decompress it based on the file type [google the needed commands]
 * Repeat the above, until we achieve ASCII Text file type.
-* The decompression commands that are useful in this level are : for gzip file type[mv filename filename.gz , gunzip filename.gz],  for tar file type [tar -xf filename], foe hexdunp [xxd -r filename > binaryextractedfilename], for bzip2 [bunzip2 filename]
+* The decompression commands that are useful in this level are : for gzip file type[mv filename filename.gz , gunzip filename.gz],  for tar file type [tar -xf filename], for hexdunp [xxd -r filename > binaryextractedfilename], for bzip2 [bunzip2 filename]
 * ![image](https://github.com/user-attachments/assets/3985e4f3-fb4f-4b94-bd0a-bbdb6f377204)

 # Level13-Level14: